how to find the parametric equation of a line

 [hidden-answer a="fs-id1165137482606″]

-And then, substitute the expression for t into the y equation.
+And then, substitute the expression for into the

 Try It